jzhoulab/Multiplexer/README.md

 ```sh
 wget https://zenodo.org/record/7504998/files/CLIdata.zip?download=1
 ```
-Alternatively users use this [link](https://zenodo.org/record/7504998#.Y7ZCxuzMKrw) to download the data off the website and manually move it into the Multiplexer directory.
+Alternatively users use this [link](https://zenodo.org/record/7504998#.Y7ZCxuzMKrw) to download the data off the website and move the file into the Multiplexer directory.

 These files are initially zipped and can be unzipped with